Read each selection and answer the multiple choice questions associated with it.

 Finish Poe poetry poster from Friday (Aah!
 Awesome alliterations!).

-Answer the following questions after reading the poetry selections on page 415-422.
+following questions after reading the poetry selections on page 415-422.

 Walt Whitman